 The spring indoor seed starting schedule also aims for perfect growing conditions and planting out dates.

-The indoor seed-starting schedule from the All New Square Foot Gardening book does not just show the seed starting date, but even more important the planting out date.
+The indoor seed-starting schedule from the All New Square Foot Gardening book shows not only the seed-starting date but, even more importantly, the planting-out date.
 Those are really important dates to consider.
-The starting times are just simple math counting back from the planting out time.
+The starting times are just simple math, counting back from the planting out time.

-You can add any variety from your seed collection that might not be on the schedule.
-For example: if the seed package says that the plant needs 10 weeks from seed to plant out, and can only be planted after all danger of frost is gone, you place your plant out date a week after the last frost day, so it sure will have no frost.
-Now you count 10 weeks back, and there you have your starting seeds date.
+You can add any variety from your seed collection that is not on the schedule.
+For example, if the seed package says that the plant needs 10 weeks from seed to planting and can only be planted after all danger of frost is gone, you place your planting date a week after the last frost day, so it will surely not have frost.
+Now, you count 10 weeks back, and there you have your starting seed date.

 If the planting out date on the schedule does not work for you, move the seed starting accordingly.